 How to test for Graves’ disease?

-To diagnose Graves’ disease, a doctor will perform a physical exam and review your symptoms and family history.
-They will likely recommend blood tests to check your thyroid hormone levels and look for specific antibodies.
-A thyroid uptake and scan, which uses a small amount of radioactive iodine, may also be used to see how your thyroid is functioning.
+Doctors diagnose Graves’ disease with an exam and medical history.
+They use blood tests to check hormone levels and find certain antibodies.
+A thyroid scan may also be performed.
+This scan helps see how the thyroid is functioning.
 In some cases, a Doppler ultrasound might be used, especially if the iodine scan is not an option.

 What is the best treatment for Graves’ disease?